 ADVANCED CHEMISTRY II

-Prerequisites: Chemistry I, Chemistry teacher recommendation

-A continuation of Chemistry I, this course delves into topics not covered during the introductory course such as equilibrium, kinetics, thermodynamics, and beginning organic chemistry.
+1 Credit | Grades 11, 12 Advanced 8502 Prerequisites: Chemistry I, Chemistry teacher recommendation such as equilibrium, kinetics, thermodynamics, and beginning organic chemistry.
 Laboratory skills will be expanded with an emphasis on becoming independent operators in the lab.